A benign tumour is not cancerous. It may, however, still cause problems depending on its location.

 Ultrasound scans are used particularly to look at the abdomen and heart.

-Proton beam therapy is an advanced form of radiotherapy that uses a precision high-energy beam of particles to destroy cancer cells.
+Proton beam therapy is an advanced form of radiotherapy that uses a precision high-energy beam of particles (protons) to destroy cancer cells.

 Because it is so much more precise than conventional radiotherapy, proton beam therapy delivers a high-dose of radiation to the tumour whilst sparing surrounding healthy tissue.
+This makes it particularly beneficial for children because it reduces the potential for both short-term side effects and long-term impairments.
+However, the treatment is not a ‘magic bullet’ and further scientific and clinical research is required in order to properly assess its safety and effectiveness in treating different types of cancer.